getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 sidebar_order: 2
 ---

-Getting started with Sentry error monitoring is pretty straightforward - create a Sentry project, install and initialize the Sentry SDK in your code and you're ready to go.
+Getting started with Sentry error monitoring is pretty straightforward --- create a Sentry project, install and initialize the Sentry SDK in your code and you're ready to go.
 Once completed, **any** Exception, Runtime Error or Crash that occurs **wherever** and **whenever** your code is running, will be aggregated in your `Event Stream`.
 Depending on your portfolio, your stream might be aggregating millions of events in no time.
 Sending all your errors to Sentry is generally a good practice.
 This ensures greater visibility into the health and performance of your application code.
 However, with just this basic setup in place, you might risk:

-1. Flooding your event stream with redundant noise such as errors from 3rd party libraries, errors from unstable versions of your code, etc.
+1. Flooding your event stream with excessive noise such as errors from 3rd party libraries, errors from unstable versions of your code, etc.
-2. Getting spammed with alert notifications about things you don't care about or worst - lose track of the important issues that are hiding in your code.
+2. Getting spammed with alert notifications about things you don't care about or worse --- lose track of the critical issues that are hiding in your code.

 Filtering this noise will help ensure that you only see the relevant errors that you want or need to fix.
-Also, if you're on an event-quota based plan, redundant noise might end up draining your quota and leaving you blind when and where it matters.
+Also, if you're on an event-quota based plan, unnecessary noise might end up draining your quota and leaving you blind when and where it matters.

 To cope with these challenges, Sentry provides several mechanisms that allow you to control the _type_ and _amount_ of events that make it to your event stream.

 ## 1. Filtering

 Filtering is the optimal way to manage your event stream and quota.
 It ensures that only actionable errors related to your source code make it to your event stream.
-If it's redundant, filter it - clear your event stream from undesired "noise", and keep your alert notifications for the errors that matter.
+If it's redundant, filter it --- clear your event stream from undesired "noise," and keep your alert notifications for the errors that matter.

 ### Outbound Filters

 Sentry SDK has several configuration options that can be used to filter unwanted errors from reaching your account.
 By default, all errors will be sent.
 Those include:

-- `beforeSend`: A callback method invoked before an event is sent from your code runtime to Sentry with the event object passed to it as parameter.
+- `beforeSend`: A callback method invoked before an event is sent from your code runtime to Sentry with the event object passed to it as a parameter.
 Developers can hook into this callback to modify the event or drop it (filter) completely by returning `null`.
-Filter outgoing events based custom logic and data available on the SDK and event object like _tags_, _environment_, _release version_, _error attributes_, etc.
+You can filter outgoing events based on custom logic and data available on the SDK and event object like _tags_, _environment_, _release version_, _error attributes_, etc.

 For JavaScript SDKs:

-- `whitelistUrls`:  Domains that might raise acceptable exceptions represented in regex pattern format.
+- `whitelistUrls`:  Domains that might raise acceptable exceptions represented in a regex pattern format.
 - `blacklistUrls`:  A list of strings or regex patterns that match error URLs which should be blocked from sending events.
-    > **Note**: Configuring both options on the SDK can be used to blacklist **subdomains** of the domains listed in whitelistUrls.
+    > **Note**: Configuring both options on the SDK can be used to blacklist **subdomains** of the domains listed in `whitelistUrls`.
 - `ignoreErrors`: Instruct the SDK to never send an error to Sentry if it matches any of the listed error **messages**.
 If no message is available, the SDK will try to compare against an underlying **exception type and value**.

 For more information and code samples checkout: